Dulag, Leyte

-Dulag (IPA: [dʊ'lag]), officially the Municipality of Dulag (Bungto han Dulag; Bayan ng Dulag), is a 3rd class municipality in the province of Leyte, Philippines.
+Dulag (IPA: [dʊ'lag]), officially the Municipality of Dulag (Bungto han Dulag; Bayan ng Dulag), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 48,992 people.

 This coastal town has 11,007 hectares of land and lies 36 km south of the concurrent regional center of Eastern Visayas and the administrative capital of provincial government of Leyte, Tacloban.

 Popularly known as the "Liberation Town", Dulag survived and has risen from the ruins of the Second World War and at present time, a thriving coastal town fronting Leyte Gulf.

 In 1954, the barrios of Mayorga, Andres Bonifacio, Talisay, San Roque, Burgos, Liberty, Union, Ormocay, Wilson, and the southern portion of barrio of Cogon Bingcay was separated to form the town of Mayorga, Leyte.

 Etymology

 Dulag was a vital center of commerce in the eastern sector of the Leyte Island.
 Local and foreign ships docked at its seaport carrying merchants from seafaring nations who barter their products for local materials like abaca, copra, tobacco, rice and wine with the natives.
 Large warehouses Casa Sontua, Casa Petiksi, Casa Limpingco, Casa Ortega, Casa Gotauangco, and Casa Florentino lined the coastal shores of Dulag and fostered trading from neighboring towns Dagami, Tabontabon, Burauen, La Paz, MacArthur (formerly Taraguna), Julita and Mayorga.
 Goods from these towns were exported through Dulag to foreign countries.

 Other etymological versions explaining how Dulag got its name includes "dulao" (the medical herb turmeric, Curcuma longa),"nagdudulag" (bones of wild animals scattered by hunters; scattered settlers), and "dalag" (vernacular term for catfish, Ictalutus punctatus, thriving along Candao River).